textcreationpartnership/A01872/README.md

 ##Content Summary##

 #####Front#####
-Natures cruell step-dames: or, Matchlesse monsters of the female sex; Elizabeth Barnes, and Anne Wil

 #####Body#####

+1. A Narration of the Diabolicall seduction of Elizabeth Barnes, late of Battersey in the County of Surrey widdow, mercilesly to murder Susan
+Barnes her owne naturall Child.

+1. Serious advertisements unto all good Christians, and cautions, by this ignorant sinfull womans suddaine downe-fall.

+1. The last Caution is the neglect of Gods Minister in not repairing unto him.

+1. The Confession of Elizabeth Barnes, the
+26. of Aprill, 1637, at the place of Execution.

+1. A Relation of Anne Willis, the manner of of the murdering of her owne Child, confessed by her at the place of Execution.

+1. A Relation of Iohn Flood, late of S. Giles in the Field, for the committing of a Rape on the body of his owne naturall child, being under the age of ten yeares.

-1. What Flood sayd at the place of Execution.
+    _ What Flood sayd at the place of Execution.

+1. The Confession of Ioane Burs, taken before
+Sir Iames Cambell, Knight, the 8. day of
+Aprill, 1637.

+1. The Confession of Anne Holden, before
+Sir Iames Cambell, the 16. day of
+March, 1637.

 **Types of content**